airswap/airswap-protocols/source/swap/README.md

 ## Running Tests

-Run an instance of `ganache-cli` before running tests.
+:bulb: Prior to testing locally, run `yarn compile` in the `airswap-protocols` project root to build required artifacts.
+Then run an instance of `ganache-cli` before running `yarn test` in another shell.

 ```
 yarn ganache